-for the performance of the said Agreement and that it shall continue to be enforceable till all the dues of the Authority under or by virtue of the said Agreement have been fully paid and its claims satisfied or discharged or till the Authority certifies that the terms and conditions of the said Agreement have been fully and properly carried out by the said Consultant and accordingly discharges this Guarantee.
+herein contained shall remain in full force and effect during the period that would be required for the performance of the said Agreement and that it shall continue to be enforceable till all the dues of the Authority under or by virtue of the said Agreement have been fully paid and its claims satisfied or discharged or till the Authority certifies that the terms and conditions of the said Agreement have been fully and properly carried out by the said Consultant and accordingly discharges this Guarantee.
 Unless a demand or claim under this Guarantee is made on us in writing on or before a period of one year from the date of this Guarantee, we shall be discharged from all liability under this Guarantee thereafter.

-that the Authority shall any manner our obligat Agreement or to extend postpone for any time of against the said Consult to the said Agreement a variation, or extension omission on the part Consultant or any such have the fullest liberty without our consent and without affecting in tions hereunder to vary any of the terms and conditions of the said time of performance by the said Consultant from time to time or to the form time to time any of the powers exercisable by the Authority than and to forbear or enforce any of the terms and conditions relating and we shall not be relieved from our liability by reason of any such being granted to the said Consultant or for any forbearance, act or of the Authority or any indulgence by the Authority to the said matter or thing whatsoever which under the law relating to sureties ision, have the effect of so relieving us.
-6. This Guarantee Bank or the Consultant(will not be discharged due to the change in the constitution of the (s). (indicate the name of Bank) lastly undertake not to revoke this rrency except with the previous consent of the Authority in writing. restricted to Rsbe liable to pay the sai claim on the Bank in a nce of doubt, the Bank's liability under this Guarantee shall be crore (Rupees crore) only.
-The Bank shall d amount or any part thereof only if the Authority serves a written ecordance with Paragraph 2 hereof, on or before [(indicate the ter the date of this Guarantee)].
-For Name of Bank: Seal of the Bank:
+We, (indicate the name of Bank) further agree with the Authority that he Authority shall have the fullest liberty without our consent and without affecting in any nanner our obligations hereunder to vary any of the terms and conditions of the said Agreemen or to extend time of performance by the said Consultant from time to time or to postpone fo ny time or from time to time any of the powers exercisable by the Authority against the said Consultant and to forbear or enforce any of the terms and conditions relating to the said Agreement and we shall not be relieved from our liability by reason of any such variation, o extension being granted to the said Consultant or for any forbearance, act or omission on the part of the Authority or any indulgence by the Authority to the said Consultant or any sucl natter or thing whatsoever which under the law relating to sureties would, but for thi provision, have the effect of so relieving us.

+- 6. This Guarantee will not be discharged due to the change in the constitution of the Bank or the Consultant(s). - 7.
+We, (indicate the name of Bank) lastly undertake not to revoke this Guarantee during its currency except with the previous consent of the Authority in writing.

+For Name of Bank:

+Seal of the Bank: